xiaojiou176/HuskyApply/README.md

 **Personal, non-commercial, newly open-sourced project by Yifeng Yu.
 A full-stack system with Python service (brain/), Java gateway (gateway/), and a web frontend (frontend/).**

-A complete 3-tier microservices platform for AI-powered job application automation.
+An experimental 3-tier microservices platform for AI-powered professional document generation.
 This project demonstrates modern distributed system architecture, spanning from Python AI processing services to Java Spring Boot APIs and vanilla JavaScript frontends.

-**Built entirely by me as hands-on practice with enterprise technologies.
-No team development or third-party code contributions.**
+**Developed as a comprehensive showcase of enterprise-grade microservices architecture and AI integration patterns.**

 ---

+## About This Learning Journey

+This project represents months of learning and experimentation with technologies I wanted to understand better.
+As a software engineer, I'm passionate about distributed systems and AI, so I decided to build something that would let me explore both areas hands-on.

+### 🎯 What I Wanted to Learn

+- How to design microservices that actually scale (not just in theory)
+- Practical AI integration beyond simple API calls
+- Kubernetes deployment and monitoring in a real system
+- Building something complex enough to demonstrate advanced concepts

+### 💻 Technologies I Practiced With

+- **Backend Architecture** - Java Spring Boot for the gateway, Python FastAPI for AI processing
+- **Infrastructure** - Docker containers, Kubernetes orchestration, Redis caching
+- **AI/ML** - LangChain framework, multiple AI providers, prompt engineering
+- **Monitoring** - Prometheus metrics, distributed tracing, proper logging

+The code isn't perfect - there are definitely some areas I'd refactor if I were starting over, and I went through several iterations before landing on the current architecture.
+But that's part of the learning process!

+---

 ## Features

 ### Core Capabilities

-- **AI-Powered Content Generation** - GPT-4, Claude, and multiple AI models for personalized cover letters
+- **AI-Powered Content Generation** - GPT-4, Claude, and multiple AI models for personalized document creation
 - **Real-time Processing** - Server-Sent Events for live progress tracking
-- **Batch Processing** - Submit multiple job applications simultaneously
+- **Batch Processing** - Submit multiple document generation requests simultaneously
-- **Template Management** - Save and reuse successful application templates
+- **Template Management** - Save and reuse successful document templates
 - **Multi-Model Support** - Choose between OpenAI, Anthropic, and other providers

 ### Enterprise Architecture Showcase

 - **Subscription System Demo** - Complete multi-tier billing system implementation (Stripe integration)
 - **Team Features Demo** - Role-based access control and collaboration patterns
 - **Payment Integration** - Full payment processing workflow demonstration